ejkim1996/avalon-assistant/README.md

     * I'm going to have client side form validation for adding quests.
 * (5 points) react.js
     * I'm going to use react.js as the frontend framework

-14 points total out of 8 required points.
+* (2 points) Bootstrap

-* (2 points) Sass
+    * I'm going to use Bootstrap to style the website

-    * I'm going to use Sass if I have enough time to learn how to use it
+16 points total out of 8 required points.

 ## [Link to Initial Main Project File](app.js)